kubedb/docs/docs/guides/redis/update-version/overview.md

 ## How Update Version Process Works

-The following diagram shows how KubeDB Enterprise operator used to update the version of `Redis`.
+The following diagram shows how KubeDB Ops Manager used to update the version of `Redis`.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="Update Version Process of Redis" src="/docs/images/day-2-operation/redis/rd-updating.svg">